6 Day Gorillas, Chimps & Wildlife Safari

 After an early breakfast, embark on a nature walk, your final safari activity.
 Guided by a knowledgeable local expert, this walk takes you through some of Uganda’s most scenic savannah landscapes, dotted with iconic Acacia trees.
 Along the way, you may encounter primates, a wide variety of birds, and antelopes such as Common Eland, Waterbuck, Impala, Topi, Bushbuck, and Klipspringer.
 Larger wildlife like Spotted Hyena, African Buffalo, Giraffe, Plains Zebra, and Common Warthog may also make an appearance.

 After the walk, begin the transfer back to Entebbe, a journey of about 4–5 hours.
-Along the way, stop at the Ugandan Equator at Kayabwe, a fun and unique opportunity to stand with one foot in the Northern Hemisphere and the other in the Southern Hemisphere
+Along the way, stop at the Ugandan Equator at Kayabwe, a fun and unique opportunity to stand with one foot in the Northern Hemisphere and the other in the Southern Hemisphere.

 Capture memorable photos and browse for souvenirs to take home as a keepsake from your incredible Ugandan safari.
 Arrive at Entebbe International Airport, where you will say farewell to your guide before departing on your onward or homeward flights, taking with you memories of a truly unforgettable adventure.